ArieBisfki/hva_ivse1_project_mobile/lib/md_files/markdownCosta.md

   }
 ```

 This method passes an ExerciseLog and an ID.
-The ID is the workout ID so the application knows where
+The ID is the workout ID so the application knows in
-to add the exercise.
-The ExerciseLog is the log that we passed in the add_workout class.
+which workout the exercise should be added.
+The ExerciseLog is the log that we passed in the
+add_workout class.
 This method uses the adapter to call upon our database.

 ```
  Future addExercise(WorkoutLog ed) async {